 Ford has announced that all its Fusion models will go out of production in 2020, as the automaker discontinues the bulk of its gas-based passenger cars in order to produce crossovers and SUVs built on new platforms using electrified powertrains.
 The automaker will continue building the Fusion through at least 2020, so there will be one additional model year after the 2019 version.

 This review is about the 2019 Fusion Hybrid:

 The 4-door, 5-seat 2019 Ford Fusion Hybrid sedan comes in three trims: SE ($27,555 MSRP), SEL ($31,520 MSRP), and Titanium ($34,485 MSRP).
 All 3 trims use a 2.0L 4cylinder Atkinson gas/electric hybrid CVT engine, a continuously variable-speed automatic transmission, FWD – front wheel drive, and 4-wheel independent suspension.

 EPA-estimated mileage for all 3 trims is 43/41mpg city/highway, 42 combined, and their EPA-estimated total range is 588 miles.
 The U.S. Department of Energy estimates a 2019 Ford Fusion driver will save $2,750 in fuel costs over 5 years compared to driving a comparable new fossil fuel vehicle.

-Considered a mainstream sedan with lots of technology, smart handling, comfort, space and great looks, the Ford Fusion Hybrid comes into the 2018 model year unchanged from 2017.
-Seating 5 people, this is a car that reviewers say offers “family sedan convenience” for a reasonable price.
+Considered a mainstream sedan with lots of technology, smart handling, comfort, space and great looks, the hybrid offers “family sedan convenience” for a reasonable price.

 There are currently 4 primary incentives available to the California consumer that substantially lower the cost of buying or leasing an EV.
 CURRENT provides all the guidance or assistance you may need to apply for these incentives.